THE HISTORY OF THE PHIL

 One of Ondrejka’s strong priorities was music education for young people.
 On his watch, the Young People’s Concerts on school time were established.
 The first concerts in the spring of 1979 featured the winner of the young people’s competition, 16-year-old cellist, Jennifer Cast.

 In October 1984, the Frank Freimann Charitable trust donated one million dollars to the Philharmonic endowment fund.
 The purpose was to develop staff, create the Freimann String Quartet, and underwrite the Freimann Chamber Music Series.
 The Philharmonic’s quartet was renamed the Freimann String Quartet, and the series was established on October 9, 1985.
-Peter deVries, first violin; Lenelle Ross, second violin; David Jones, viola; and Samuel Smith, cello, made up the first quartet.
+Peter deVries, first violin; Lenelle Ross, second violin; David Johnson, viola; and Samuel Smith, cello, made up the first quartet.
 It was a superb, spirited ensemble.

 In 1984, Ondrejka brought former music director Thomas Briccetti back to Fort Wayne.
 Briccetti conducted the world premier of his new orchestral suite.